 What about MS?

 One's capacity for physical exercise will usually mirror how MS manifests in us.
 In other words, some of us might have zero deficits, while others have difficulty standing even for seconds.
 It's critical to find ways to simply exert yourself.
-Hopefully, with the OMS program you will find yourself getting stronger and able to sustain longer workouts.
+Hopefully, with the Overcoming MS program you will find yourself getting stronger and able to sustain longer workouts.

 Luke has a website and Instagram account which feature a lot of useful fitness content, so worth a look.
 Website: lukethetrainer.com, Instagram id is @lukeatreides